‘Small Pond Presents: Emerging Vol. 4’ review

 Things slow down as we reach the album’s penultimate track, “Good Day” by Jack Smith.
 In his solo outing, the former CURRLS bassist brings a ’70s-tinged singer-songwriter vibe that feels like it was tailor-made to soundtrack an indie film.
 It’s a reflective, mellow track that sets up the album’s closing act perfectly.

-Wrapping up Small Pond Presents: Emerging Vol. 4 is “Me” by Sonic Crush, a collision of grungy riffs and darkwave energy.
+Wrapping up Small Pond Presents: Emerging Vol. 4 is “Peroxide” by Sonic Crush, a collision of grungy riffs and darkwave energy.
 It’s a brilliant ending to the compilation, as Sonic Crush deliver a hard-hitting, gothic sound that borders on epic, with a near-futuristic feel that perfectly closes out this showcase of Brighton’s most promising young talent.

 Small Pond Presents: Emerging Vol. 4 is not just a compilation, but a declaration of Brighton's thriving underground music scene.
 Small Pond’s commitment to developing and showcasing emerging talent is nothing short of exceptional, and the 2024 line-up delivers with a ferocity that will have you hitting repeat time after time after time.
 With a mix of indie, garage, post-punk, and hardcore, this compilation proves that the future of music in Brighton—and beyond—is in incredibly capable hands.
 Whether you’re a fan of explosive guitars, poetic vocals, or intricate rhythms, this album has something to offer.
 It’s a must-listen for anyone looking to stay ahead of the curve and hear the sounds of tomorrow’s stars today.